 While her association with war and battle was perhaps not as overt as was the case with her Greek counterpart Athena, the ancient goddess did still play a part in strategic warfare and was revered by warriors for her wisdom and knowledge.
-By the time of the later Republic period, Minerva had begun to overshadow Mars where battle strategies and war was concerned.
+By the time of the later Republic period, Minerva had begun to overshadow Mars where battle strategies and war were concerned.
 Minerva was also a part of the Capitoline Triad, along with Jupiter and Juno, and was one of the protectors of the city of Rome.

-Origins of Roman Goddess Minerva
+Who is Minerva?
+The Origins of the Roman Goddess Minerva

-What was Minerva Goddess of?
+What Was Minerva Goddess Of?

 So many things fell under the domain of Minerva that at times it can be difficult to answer what exactly she was the goddess of.
-The ancient Romans appear to have revered her and sought her patronage for any number of things, from warfare to medicine, philosophy to the arts and music to law and justice.
+The ancient Romans appear to have revered her and sought her patronage for any number of things, from warfare to medicine, philosophy to the arts, and music to law and justice.
 As the goddess of wisdom, Minerva seemed to have been the patron goddess of areas as widely diverse as commerce, battle tactics, weaving, handicrafts, and learning.

-Meaning of the name Minerva
+Meaning of the Name Minerva

 ‘Minerva’ is almost identical to the name ‘Mnerva,’ which was the name of the Etruscan goddess from whom Minerva originated.
 The name may have derived from either the Proto-Indo-European word ‘men’ or its Latin equivalent ‘mens,’ both of which means ‘mind.’
 These are the words from which the present English word ‘mental’ has originated.